Olympics: Canada women's team docked 6 points, stay alive – DW – 07/28/2024

 The decision is a major blow to Canada's hopes of defending the gold medal it won three years ago by beating Sweden in a penalty shootout in the final of the women's Olympic football tournament.

-The six-point deduction meant that despite having beaten New Zealand 2-1 in their first match of the Paris Games last Thursday, Canada went into their second game, against hosts France on Sunday, with minus three points.
-This meant Canada would likely have to beat both France, and Colombia next Wednesday, to stand any chance of advancing from Group A.
+The six-point deduction meant that despite beating New Zealand 2-1 in their first match of the Paris Games last Thursday, Canada went into their second game against hosts France on Sunday with minus three points.
+This meant Canada would likely have to beat both France and Colombia next Wednesday to stand any chance of advancing from Group A.

 However, the Canadians pulled off an upset over the hosts in Saint-Etienne, beating France 2-1 on a Vanessa Gilles goal in the 12th minute of stoppage time.